Coupling conduction-band valleys in SiGe heterostructures via shear strain and Ge concentration oscillations

-Here, we use the envelope function method to derive Eq. (\ref{DeltaMtxElem}) of the main text within the effective mass framework of Eq. (\ref{HEM}).
+Here, we use an envelope-function approach to derive Eq.~(\ref{DeltaMtxElem}) of the main text within the effective-mass framework of Eq.~(\ref{HEM}).
 To begin, we note that the energy scale of the intra-valley Hamiltonian $H_0$ dominates over the inter-valley Hamiltonian $H_v$.
 We can therefore calculate $E_{\text{VS}}$ by first solving for the ground state of $H_0$, and then computing the matrix element of $H_v$ within first-order perturbation theory.